go101/go101/pages/generics/555-type-constraints-and-parameters.md

 # Constraints and Type Parameters

-A constraint means a type constraint, it is used to constrained some type parameters.
+A constraint means a type constraint, it is used to constrain some type parameters.
 We could view constraints as types of types.

 The relation between a constraint and a type parameter is like